 Using an electric blanket or electric mattress pad with a memory foam bed can reduce the bed's comfort and pain-relief potential.
 Due to the temperature sensitivity of memory foam, having a heat source on the bed other than your body can undermine the foam's ability to react to your body and conform to its shape.

 If an electric blanket or heating pad are used, then heating should be limited to when you first get into bed.
 And the setting should be on low or medium heat, not high.

-There are some claims that the heat produced by electric blankets and electric pads can damage memory foam.
-We have found no owner experience data to suggest this is true.
+Some claim that the heat produced by electric blankets and electric pads can damage memory foam.
+We have found no owner experience data to confirm this.

-Our collected owner experience data suggests that the use of a proper foundation and frame can make a significant difference in both the comfort and lifespan of a memory foam mattress.
-In addition, you should be aware of the foundation and frame requirements for the specific memory foam mattress you purchase because an improper foundation and or frame can void the mattress warranty.
+The use of a proper foundation and frame can make a difference in both the comfort and lifespan of a mattresses.
+Also, be aware of the foundation and frame requirements of the specific memory foam mattress that you purchase because an improper foundation and or frame can void the mattress warranty.

-Foundation: Most memory foam mattresses, including Tempurpedic, are designed to work on a firm, solid-surface, non-spring (non-box spring) foundation with no irregularities.
-Owner experience data suggests that a box spring (coiled springs contained in a box-like frame) may not properly support the mattress and thus undermine the contouring and molding ability of the memory foam.
-A medium-density fiberboard (MDF) foundation, platform bed, or slat foundation is often preferable.
+Foundation: Most memory foam mattresses are designed to work on a firm, solid-surface, non-spring foundation with no surface irregularities.
+A box spring (springs contained in a box-like frame) may not properly support the mattress and thus undermine the contouring and molding ability of the foam as well as motion isolation.
+A medium-density fiberboard (MDF) foundation, platform bed, or slat foundation is often preferred.

 Frame: A proper bed frame – one with center support and six or more legs – provides sturdy support for both the mattress and foundation.